pritis-spektra/dvlprprdctvtyghdepth/Lab07/Lab7.md

 ##  Task 1: Understand the Problem (Human Reasoning — No Copilot Yet)

-Before touching Copilot, take a moment to reason about the architecture.

-Answer these questions in your OneNote/Notebook
+Before touching Copilot, take a moment to reason about the architecture.Answer these questions in your OneNote/Notebook

 1. What endpoints does a Task Management API need?